DigitalSlideArchive/dive-dsa/client/README.md

 ## Unified API Specification

-To resuse as much code as possible between the Desktop and Web versions there is a unified API which provides the capability to export/import/save/delete annotations and metadata as well as run training and configuration pipelines.
+To reuse as much code as possible between the Desktop and Web versions there is a unified API which provides the capability to export/import/save/delete annotations and metadata as well as run training and configuration pipelines.
 This API allows both versions to share the `/dive-common` and `/src` folders while handling these calls differently.

 ## Annotation Viewer Organization